macsleep/odometer/docs/Software.md

 93821
 </pre>

 You can also set a value using the "s" command.
-While the EEPROM is being programmed the LED will be on to give feedback when the command is done.
+While the EEPROM is being programmed the LED will be on to give feedback when the command is done (takes about two seconds).

 <pre>
 mini% screen /dev/tty.usbserial-A403JXK2 9600